apajon/api_phidget_n_MQTT/README.md

 # api_phidget_n_MQTT
 This project contain src file to receive measures from Phidget22's encoder, send them into a topic of a paho.MQTT server, get back those measures from the paho.MQTT server to save them into a log file and finally plot the measures from the last log.

-Made for Python3 but also work in Python2
+Made for Python3 but also work in Python2 on raspbian for RaspberryPi 3 or 4 with a virtual Desktop like with VNCserver
 ____
 # Table of content
 - [1-Installation procedure](#1-Installation-procedure)